 "Practice mindfulness," encourages Bonilla.
 "Take three deep breaths before giving care; your ability to be present will create [a connection] to the person you are caring for."

-Baxter reminds us that patients are in a vulnerable place when interacting with their nurse.
+Baxter reminds us that patients are in a vulnerable place when interacting with their nurses.
 "Oftentimes, patients lash out at us because we are a convenient target," she points out.
 "Don't take it personally.
 Instead of becoming defensive, offer a way to help.
 Most of the time, the patient or family just wants to be heard."

 5. Consider a Career Shift